 One more thing to note: I have seen versions of DIY dish soap that use Castile Soap (I love Castile Soap… I use it every single day in my DIY Foaming Hand Soap), but Castile Soap is meant for personal hygiene, not for cleaning.
 Many report that using Castile Soap for cleaning purposes creates a lot of white, filmy residue… not what you want when you’re trying to clean your dishes.

-What You Need to Make DIY Dish Soap
+What You Need to Make Homemade Dish Soap

 Affiliate links may be used.
 Please see our advertising disclosure for more information.